executiveland

 What Nobody Ever Told You About C-Suite Leadership

-amazon musicappleSPOTIFY
+amazon musicSPOTIFYapple

 episode 8: ENCORE EPISODE

-amazon musicappleSPOTIFY
+amazon musicSPOTIFYapple

 Former Chief Sustainability Officer of Dow, Mary Draves joins Elizabeth Freedman to reflect on her journey to the top of a Fortune 100 company and the learning curve that came with it.
 Mary shares what no one tells you about stepping into a top job, why she felt temporarily lost despite being a high performer, and how coaching helped her course-correct.
 She opens up about running for Congress after retiring from corporate life, building resilience in the public eye, and what she learned about leadership in both boardrooms and political campaigns.
 This episode is a clear look at the emotional weight of executive roles and the clarity that comes from overcoming challenges.